Ehan1han/cs224r_deeprl_final/README.md

 ## Memory Management

 The pipeline includes automatic GPU memory management:
-- GPU memory is cleared between training phases
+- GPU memory is cleared between training phases using explicit PyTorch commands
 - Memory is also cleared between batches and epochs
 - Each training function uses a try/except/finally pattern to ensure proper cleanup